Skip to content

 • Subscription to a different MLS where principal broker

-Compliance With Rules
+Section 8: Compliance with Rules

-Section 7 Compliance with Rules- Authority to Impose Discipline:
+Section 8.2: Authority to Impose Discipline:

 By becoming and remaining a participant or subscriber in this MLS, each participant and subscriber agrees to be subject to the rules and regulations and any other MLS governance provision.
 The MLS may, through the administrative and hearing procedures established in these rules, impose discipline for violations of the rules and other MLS governance provisions.
 Discipline that may be imposed may only consist of one or more of the following:

-1. letter of warning
+1. Letter of warning

-2. letter of reprimand
+2. Letter of reprimand

-3. attendance at MLS orientation or other appropriate courses or seminars which the participant or subscriber can reasonably attend taking into consideration cost, location, and duration
+3. Attendance at MLS orientation or other appropriate courses or seminars which the participant or subscriber can reasonably attend taking into consideration cost, location, and duration

-4. appropriate, reasonable fine not to exceed $15,000
+4. Appropriate, reasonable fine not to exceed $15,000

 6. Termination of MLS rights, privileges, and services with no right to reapply for a specified period not to exceed three (3) years.
-(Revised 11/14)

-Section 7.1 Compliance with Rules:
+Section 8.3: Compliance with Rules:

 The following action may be taken for noncompliance with the rules: